HeroS3c/BucketCatcher/README.md

 ## Create a database with the results, making navigation easy
-a simple snip of results
+a simple snip of results using 'wordlist.txt' provided